 To truly appreciate this incredible landscape, you really need to get up early to catch an Orcadian sunrise.
 This can be very early indeed, as in the summer there is only a couple of hours of darkness a night.
 However, from the right spot, such as Dingieshowe beach on the Deerness peninsula, watch the deep red sunrise reflect its orange glow across glimmering ocean.
 You will notice that due to the lack of air pollution this far north, natural light has a really special quality.

-Orkney is not famous for its forests nor its tall buildings (thanks to the sometimes strong wind), and as a result, there is an unrivalled view of fusion between landscape, sea and sky.
+Orkney is not famous for its forests nor its tall buildings (thanks to the sometimes strong winds!), and as a result, there is an unrivalled view of fusion between landscape, sea and sky.
 Meaning that it’s possible to experience and capture some truly awesome sunsets.

 My absolute favourite sunset location is at Yesnaby, a 10-minute drive from Stromness, where the rugged cliffs meet the wild Atlantic.
 Find a comfortable place to rest and watch the sun slowly melt into the sea, while shades of gold and orange project into the sky and shimmer over the ocean.
 The softness of the sun is contrasted by the giant silhouettes of the sharp cliffs in the foreground, carved from rock by the sea.
 It is special.